-This juicy peach caprese salad is topped with creamy burrata, fresh basil and tangy balsamic glaze.
-It’s the perfect easy side dish or light summer meal that can be prepped and on the table in just 10 minutes!
+This juicy peach burrata salad is layers fresh peaches with fresh basil before being topped with topped with creamy burrata and a tangy balsamic glaze.
+It’s the perfect easy side salad or light summer meal that can be prepped and on the table in just 10 minutes!

-Nothing beats a plump, sweet summertime peach, except maybe this peach caprese salad.
-I’ve made it 5 times in the past two weeks and have it on the menu for tomorrow night too.
-Yup, it’s that good.
+Nothing beats a plump, sweet summertime peach, except my peach burrata salad.
+I’ve made this recipe 5 times in the past two weeks and have it on the menu for tomorrow night too.
+Yup, it’s that good!

-I’ve made avocado caprese salad (delish) which is definitely another favorite, but nothing, not even a ripe heirloom tomato, can beat a caprese salad with peaches.
-It adds a pop of sweetness that offsets acidy another other flavors.
-You’re bound to be obsessed.
+It’s almost like a Caprese salad but SO much bettr.
+My avocado caprese salad (delish) is another favorite around here, but nothing, not even a ripe heirloom tomato, can beat a juicy burrata peaches salad.
+It adds a pop of sweetness that offsets the acidy and other flavors.
+Paired with that creamy burrata?
+You’ll be obsessed.

-Serve with crusty bread for lunch or a light summer dinner or pair with some simple grilled chicken like my Greek yogurt marinated Chicken, a favorite around here.
-It’s also a good one to bring to a BBQ since, as long as you don’t mind shlepping along the burrata and garnishes separately, you can prep the plate of peaches and basil at home ahead of time.
+Serve with crusty bread for a light lunch or a pair with some simple grilled chicken like my Greek yogurt marinated Chicken, for a filling dinner.
+It’s also a good one to bring to a BBQ since, you can prep the plate of peaches and basil at home ahead of time.
+Then just add the burrata and toppings right before serving.

 Plus, have I mentioned it only takes 10 minutes to prep?
 Its amazingly fast and easy to put together with just a little slicing and drizzling.
 You won’t find an easier recipe that delivers this much flavor.